Course Overview

 Marketing Strategy

-This awareness of the main strategic issues an organisation faces should then inform and provide the basis for students to develop their knowledge and understanding of the concepts, practices and tools of contemporary marketing and how it can contribute to sustainable competitive advantage.
+- Explore the concepts, practices and tools of contemporary marketing and how it can contribute to sustainable competitive advantage

 Accounting and Finance

-The overall aim of the module is to introduce you to the key areas of financial and management accounting.
+Gain the opportunity to explore the key areas of financial and management accounting.

 Entrepreneurship

-This module will enhance understanding of the theory, knowledge and practice of the process of entrepreneurship and equip students with the skills and mindset to be an entrepreneurial leader.
+Enhance your understanding of the theory, knowledge and practice of the process of entrepreneurship.

 Economics and the Business Environment